cjativa/drawspace/README.md

 - `/drawings` - List of drawings that a user has created (protected route)
 - `/draw/:id` - View an existing drawing (protected route)

 The app is written with React TypeScript and NodeJS (TypeScript) using Express.
 PostgreSQL is the persistence layer.
 There is a debugging script for the Node server in the `.vscode` directory.
+Node v12.0.0 and above is needed for running it.

 # Authentication